grepcats/hair-salon/README.md

 GetAllStylists method should return a list of stylists from the database.

 Program should be able to create new stylists when they're hired
-Input: Form with relevant fields for stylist Input: Stylist newStylist = new Stylist("Carol", "Smith", "Curly Hair")
+Input: Form with relevant fields for stylist Input: Stylist newStylist = new Stylist("Carol", "Smith", "Curly Hair"). newStylist.Save();
 Output: Stylist is added to the system.
 GetAllStylists().Count Adding a new stylist to the system should increase the count number in a predictable way.